 Fig. 5.
-Probability density distribution of degressive and enhancive.
-Here, 0 is the same as the −1 label, and 1 is the same as +1.
+Probability density distribution of degressive and enhancive interactions.
+Here, 0 is the same as the −1 label and 1 is the same as +1.

-Applying this hypothesis, the model was used to predict interactions among 270,000 unknown drug pairs.
+Applying this hypothesis, the model was used to predict interactions between 270000 unknown drug pairs.
 Pairs with both enhancing and diminishing probabilities below 0.4 were classified as non-interacting.
-Around 65,000 pairs met these criteria and were considered candidates for non-interaction.
-Given the model’s accuracy, consistent results, and high resolution, these pairs are confidently regarded as non- interacting.
+Around 65000 pairs met these criteria and were considered candidates for non-interaction.
+Given the accuracy, consistent results, and high resolution of the model, these pairs are confidently regarded as non- interacting.

 This section focuses on selecting and training models using both known interactions and potential non-interaction candidates.
 Non-interaction candidate drug pairs are treated as real zeros.
 The recommender system introduced in the previous section is utilized for the final model.

 As detailed previously, the B matrix rows with +1 and -1 interactions are divided into ten parts.
-From the 65, 000 non- interacting candidate drug pairs, 30, 000 are randomly selected, ensuring each pair and its dual are included.
+From the 65000 non- interacting candidate drug pairs, 30000 are randomly selected, ensuring each pair and its dual are included.
 The zero group is also split into ten parts, aligned with the +1s and -1s.
-These parts are then merged, resulting in a dataset of approximately 72, 702 drug pairs evenly divided and suitable for training and testing the final recommender system.
+These parts are then merged, resulting in a dataset of approximately 72702 drug pairs evenly divided and suitable for training and testing the final recommender system.

-triple-class model training trend
+Triple-class model training trend

-The all interactions dataset (enhancive, degressive) is divided into ten parts.
-All the zeros in the previous step are divided into ten parts and are combined into the subset data subsets.
+The ‘all interactions’ dataset (enhancive, degressive) is divided into ten parts.
+All the zeros in the previous step are divided into ten parts and are combined into the data subsets.
 Then, the previous model is trained and validated in a 10-fold CV procedure for triple-class prediction.
 Only the output layer is adapted to have 3 category outputs.
 The number of epochs was determined by 9.

 Discussion

 Every combination of model, feature set, and dataset must undergo a validation process.
-Depending on the problem nature and the chosen methodology, two variants of 10-fold cross-validation were employed to ascertain the most suitable model and validate its results.
+Depending on the nature of the problem and the chosen methodology, two variants of 10-fold CV were employed to ascertain the most suitable model and validate its results.
 The selection and evaluation of models were conducted with meticulous attention to the specific metrics detailed below.

 Evaluation criteria for the final triple-class model

 In this study, drug pairs are classified into three classes based on interaction type for performance comparison.
-Two measurement criteria of AUC and AUPR are utilized and defined using a confusion matrix Table in the supplementary.
+Two measurement criteria of AUC and AUPR are utilized and defined using the confusion matrix Table in the supplementary file.

-Table 2. triple-class interaction classification report.
+Table 2.
+Triple-class interaction classification report.